roum02/What-I-Learn-Today/http/cache.md

 the cache stores the origin server's responses and provides duplicates for client's requests, reducing the need for repeated communication with the server.

+### Bandwidth Bottleneck

+the cache can alleviate network bottleneck.

+many networks allocate more bandwidth for a local network client than to an origin server.
+The speed at which clients access the server is equal to the speed of the slowest network component in that path.
+Therefore, If the client could obtain a duplicate from LAN cache, performance could be improved.